philstel/raspberry_buildroot_docker/README.md

 The kernel (zImage) and rootfs (rootfs.cpio.gz) are stored in "<buildroot>/output/images".
 I uploaded them to AWS S3 to use them in my foreman setup.

-I also just learned, that in my current configuration the kernel is directly
+I also just learned, that in my current configuration the rootfs is directly linked into the kernel image (zImage), which makes the kernel pretty large, but you don't need the `initrd=<path to rootfs.cpio.gz>` any more.